earnestaddae/pertutor/README.md

-# SAAS for tutors to create their own school and schedule lectures
+## PerTutor - Saas application

 PerTutor is a rails project I built personally from scratch.
 It is a saas application with subdomain.

 ## Setup

+1. Pull down the app from version control
-1. Make sure you have Postgres running
+2. Make sure you have Postgres running
-2. `rails db:reset`
+3. `bin/setup`

 ## Starting the Server

-1. `rails s`
+1. `bin/run`
 2. Please visit the localhost as this **http://lvh.me:3000/**